Interview with TheBaddChef

 Tommy:

-Is there an even bigger vision for both Badd Burgers and El Borracho Tacos?
+Is there a bigger vision for Badd Burgers?

 Tommy:

-With Badd Burgers, the end game is an event space, bar, and restaurant all in one — a place in Austin where the alternative evil goth vibes are strong and the food is the chaos everyone craves.
+The end game is an event space, bar, and restaurant all in one — a home for Badd Burgers in Austin where the evil goth energy lives full-time and the food stays chaotic.

-You built your brands out of chaos — but what does peace look like for you?
+You built this brand out of chaos — but what does peace look like for you?

 Tommy:

 Chaos is my peace.
-It's something I grew up in that's helped shape me and my businesses.
+It’s what I grew up in, and it’s what shaped both me and this brand.

 Anything else you’d like to add?